-Strategic improvements to the company have been driven by this division over the year with margin improvements, better systems and improved product being developed throughout the year.
-The commissioning and development of the new live reservation system and the new company website continued throughout the year and resulted in a significant increase in on-line reservations being achieved.
-Along with notable social media booking success, these new systems have moved the company into the forefront of the digital age and in line with the top tourist operations within New Zealand.
-We continue to increase our level of web marketing by introducing incentives through our website with good results.
-The new reservation system enhances product selection and company income and has resulted in good improvements to company cash flow during the year.
-The Strategic Plan completed in July 2014 has a strong focus on increased revenue and margins to ensure an improved future for the company.
-The company continues to be a leader in the Asian market sector with a dedicated staff member concentrating on the new and rapidly growing Chinese market.
-Chinese customer numbers on the daily train increased by 132% over the year and prebookings from this market are increasing steadily.
+Strategic improvements to the company continue to be developed following a Strategic Update meeting in April.
+Success to date includes business growth, margin improvements, modernisation and better systems and improved product being developed throughout the year.
+Growth in online reservations continues from ongoing upgrading of both the live reservation system and our company website.
+There has also been social media booking success placing the company into the forefront of the digital age and in line with the top tourist operations within New Zealand.
+The new reservation system has resulted in a considerable level of presales of product therefore has resulted in improvements to the company cash flow during the year.
+The company continues to be a leader in the Asian market sector with a dedicated staff member concentrating on the rapidly growing Chinese market.
+Chinese customer numbers on the daily train increased by 104% over the year to become 7.8% of our total daily train customers and this compares with a figure of just 2.1% in 2014.